-For support towards a set of workshops and a 30-day reconnaissance train journey undertaken by a group of artists, in an attempt to gather diverse perspectives around identity in India.
-The journey, which will touch four locations on the route Bangalore–Dhemaji–Srinagar–Perambavoor–Bangalore, will involve performances, performative interactions, and interviews with fellow passengers and the crew of the train.
+For a set of workshops and a 30-day reconnaissance train journey undertaken by a group of artists, in an attempt to gather diverse perspectives around identity in India.
+The journey, which will touch four locations Bangalore–Dhemaji–Srinagar–Perambavoor, will involve performances, performative interactions, and interviews with fellow passengers and the crew of the train.
 The outcome will be a broad performance structure, based on which the project will be further developed on another train journey.
 The Grantee’s deliverables to IFA with the Final Report will be documentation of the processs in the form of stills, videos or sketches made during the journey.

 For a support towards the production of a theatre piece titled Muktidham written in Hindi, based on the history of conflict between Buddhism and Hinduism in 8th century.
 The play enquires into the complex relationships between religion, power, politics, caste and patriarchy.
 The production will be the outcome of the grant.
 Grant funds will pay for honorarium, professional fees, purchase of materials, travel, equipment and space rentals, publicity and an accountant’s fee.